linbudu599/strapi-graphql/README.md

 } as unknown as DocumentNode<BlogQueryData, BlogQueryVariables>;
 ```

-Use named import to import the generated DocumentNode in your applications:
+Use named import to import the generated **DocumentNode** in your application(some extraneous code has been omitted):

 ```typescript
 import { BlogQuery } from "./App.query.graphql";